 + Muffin tray 12 cups (or 2×6 cups)

-- Pour in 1 cup of Mamia’s sauce and 2 cups vegetable broth cover and cook for 25 mins or until the liquid has been reduced and the vegetables are tender.
+- Pour in 1 cup of Mamia’s sauce and 2 cups vegetable broth, cover and cook for 25 mins or until the liquid has been reduced and the vegetables are tender.
 Stir in the coconut butter and sugar, heat through.
 Season with salt.
-We need thick and rich consistency of curry, otherwise, pies can turn too soggy, so reduce liquid if needed.
+We need a thick and rich consistency of the curry, otherwise, pies can turn too soggy, so reduce the liquid if needed.
 When the curry is ready, add 1 cup of green peas and mix well.

 - Kumara top.
-Peel kumara, cut into chunks and place into a steamer for about 20 minutes, until become really soft.
-Mash a hot sweet potato using potato masher until smooth.
+Peel kumara, cut into chunks and place into a steamer for about 20 minutes, until it becomes really soft.
+Mash the hot sweet potato using potato masher until smooth.
 Blitz kumara mash using a hand blender for extra smooth texture.
 Mix in coconut butter.
 Season with salt.
-Transfer kumara mash into the piping bag with a nozzle.
+Transfer kumara mash into a piping bag with a nozzle.
 Set aside.

 - Roll out the pastry to a big square approximately 3mm thick, cut into circles.
 Coat muffin tin with non-stick cooking spray.
 Line each muffin cup, ensuring the pastry is firmly lined against the sides, leaving the pastry hanging over the edge of the tins.
 Chill in the fridge for about 15 minutes.
 Cut the edges of pastry using a sharp knife.

 - Fill each pastry-lined cup with the curry filling, almost up to the top then top with kumara mash using the piping bag.
 Sprinkle with toasted black sesame seeds.
 Bake until kumara is nice and crispy on edges, 20 to 30 minutes.
 Serve hot with an extra dollop of Mamia’s Kiwi Hot sauce and a green salad.
 Enjoy!